In recent years more and more schools are electing to encourage students to bring their own portable computing device to school (BYOD).

 Years 9, 11, 12 and 13 – all students are recommended to bring a device that meets our minimum requirements.

 Year 7, 8 and 10 students are not required to bring a device but the College encourages students to bring a device.

 The College has invested in a combination of Chromebook and compact laptop computers to ensure students have sufficient access to portable devices.

-We ask you to study the recommended specifications attached to this letter.
+We ask you to study the recommended specifications below.